DaveBullet1050/BatoceraHelpers/README/PowerOffOn README.md

 to:
 `/userdata/system/configs/multimedia_keys.conf`

-With all of the above done, the KEY_POWER event is enabled and will be triggered when the GPIO pin 3 (physical pin 5) is shorted to ground via the button.
-Pressing again, will boot the pi back up again.
+With all of the above done, the KEY_POWER event is enabled and will be triggered when the GPIO pin 3 (physical pin 5) is shorted to ground via the button and triggerhappy will receive it and call the batocera-shutdown script to shut the Pi down, safe to remove power.
+Pressing the button down again, will boot the Pi back up again.